Remillard Brothers

-The Remillard brothers and members of their family were successful owners of brick manufacturing plants in Oakland and San Francisco, California from the 1860s to the mid 1900s.
+The Remillard brothers and members of their family were successful owners of brick manufacturing plants in Oakland and San Francisco, California from the 1860s to the mid-1900s.

-The three brothers who began the brick making company, and began the Remillard fortune, immigrated from St. Valentin (near Napierville), Quebec to California toward the end of the Gold Rush.
+The three brothers who founded the brick making company, and started the Remillard fortune, immigrated from St. Valentin (near Napierville), Quebec to California toward the end of the California Gold Rush.

+Pierre-Nicolas "Peter" Remillard

-Pierre-Nicolas “Peter” Remillard was born April 2, 1837, at St. Valentin, Quebec.
+Pierre-Nicolas "Peter" Remillard was born April 2, 1837, at St. Valentin, Quebec.
 In 1854 he came to California as an aspiring and self-reliant seventeen-year-old.
-He became involved in gold mining and saved what was later described in his obituary as a “snug sum” of money.
+He became involved in gold mining and saved what was later described in his obituary as a "snug sum" of money.

 In 1861, at the age of twenty-four, he moved to Oakland, where he became an employee of a brickyard.
 Within five years, he rose from hired hand at the brickyard to its owner and opened an office and yard at Clay and 2nd Streets and a brick plant in nearby Brooklyn.
 His brothers Hilaire and Edward also came from Quebec to join him in the enterprise.
 The business expanded and, in 1879, was incorporated as Remillard Brick Company.
 For a number of years, the Remillard brothers provided contracting service to the building trade in addition to manufacturing bricks.
 In 1882, the company established a large yard at Pleasanton.

 The Remillards supplied bricks for many important buildings including the old Palace Hotel in San Francisco and many large and important buildings in Oakland.
-For some forty years the Remillards were the only brick manufacturing company in Alameda County, supplied material for nearly every brick building in the county, and held a near monopoly on supplying bricks to the western states and Pacific Islands.
+For some forty years the Remillards were the only brick manufacturing company in Alameda County, supplied material for nearly every brick building in the county, and held a near monopoly on supplying bricks to the Western United States and Pacific Islands.
 In 1890, a yard was established at Greenbrae in Marin County and two years later in 1892, the Remillards established a yard that employed over 300 men at San Jose, Santa Clara County.

 Pierre-Nicolas Remillard married Cordule Laurin in January 1867 in San Francisco.
+They lived in the Ashworth-Remillard House, a National Register of Historic Places.
 He died suddenly on August 3, 1904, at his home on Adams and Perkins Street in Oakland, California from a heart attack.
 Although he had been in poor health for the previous year, he was able to go to his office until about three months before his death.
 Pierre Remillard was one of the founders of the First Unitarian Church of Oakland and one of the first members of the Athenian Club.

-Pierre Remillard’s blue Eastlake frame home is in Preservation Park, at Martin Luther King Jr. Way and 13th Street in Oakland.
+Pierre Remillard's blue Eastlake frame home is in Preservation Park, at Martin Luther King Jr. Way and 13th Street in Oakland.
 Remillard Park in Berkeley was named for him in 1964 after the land for part of the park was donated by his daughter, Countess Lillian Remillard Dandini.

+Remillard Brick Company

+The Remillard Brick Company was the largest brick manufacturer on the Pacific coast.
+The Remillard Brick Company opened brickyards in San Francisco Bay area: